A brief tour of the harbour

 The best way to visit Toulon's harbour is to take the cable car up to Mont Faron, to admire the panorama.

-Then head back down to the city centre to wander through the renovated streets of old Toulon, stroll down the Cours Lafayette market and enjoy a punnet of cade as an aperitif, before arriving at the harbour and its restaurants.
+Then head back down to the city centre to wander through the renovated pedestrian streets of old Toulon, stroll down the Cours Lafayette market and enjoy a punnet of cade as an aperitif, before arriving at the harbour and its restaurants.

 From here, take a guided tour with the Rade de Toulon boatmen to discover the site and the arsenal by sea.
 You can also cross the Rade on the bus boat to the beautiful Sablettes beach at La Seyne-sur-Mer and enjoy the landscaped park, or cross to the Saint Mandrier peninsula.

 Prices for visiting the Rade de Toulon are affordable.
-Tip: for €7.50, the Mistral network's "1-day cable car" pass gives you a return cable car ticket for a whole day, plus unlimited travel on buses and boats (available online, from tourist offices in the harbour area or from network sales outlets).
+The Mistral network's "1-day cable car" pass is affordable and gives you a return cable car ticket for a whole day, plus unlimited travel on buses and boats (available online, from tourist offices in the harbour area or from network sales outlets).

 Rade de toulon